-where the additional parameter λ_i captures a separate time trend for each interest group i.
-When this more flexible model is fit to data from the pre-pandemic period, differences between business interests and NGOs track similarly across time (see Appendix D for details).
-As a robustness check, we also fit all models in the Results section to the log number of meetings and social media posts, which do not substantively change the results (see Appendix I).
+where the additional parameter λ_i captures a separate time trend for each interest group $i.^5$ When this more flexible model is fit to data from the pre-pandemic period, differences between business interests and NGOs track similarly across time (see Appendix D for details).
+As a robustness check, we fit all models in the Results section to the log number of meetings and social media posts, which do not substantively change the results (see Appendix I).
+In Appendix K, we also fit models with a placebo intervention for exactly a year earlier than the pandemic to the Oxford COVID-19 Government Response Tracker show clearly that strict regulations concerning the crisis began in earnest in the EU in March, 2020 (Hale et al., 2020).
+See Appendix C.